vwheeler63/sublime-rst-completion/README.rst

       |          | as you do not put in line endings here.                 |
       +----------+---------------------------------------------------------+

-With the base trigger combination and the cursors you can merge simple cells.
+With the base trigger combination and the arrow keys you can do simple cell merges.
 For example, suppose you have this table::

     +----+----+